ciccioska/Udacity-AzureML-Capstone-Project/README.md

 # Udacity Machine Learning Engineer - Capstone project

 This project is the capstone project related to the Azure ML Engineer path, this is the final project.
-The topic of the project will be to train a model with AutoML, train a model with HyperParameter and finally deploy the best model between the mentioned above.
+The topic of the project will be to train a model with AutoML, train a model with HyperDrive and finally deploy the best model between the mentioned above.

 ## Project Set Up and Installation
 *OPTIONAL:* If your project has any special installation steps, this is where you should put it.
 To turn this project into a professional portfolio project, you are encouraged to explain how to set up this project in AzureML.